How To Make A Delta Kite

 - Select the straightest skewer you can find, and lay it down the

-center-line of the sail.
-Snip the skewer to length, removing the point,
+centerline of the sail.
+Snip the skewer to length, removing the point so it lines up with the plastic at each end.
+This is the vertical spar.

 - Select

-2 more skewers, that have very similar stiffness.
+two more skewers that have very similar stiffness.
 Judge this by bending

 them one at a time, or perhaps use your creativity to judge this some